XinyuKang22/kata-separation-of-concerns/sections/020_exploratory_testing.md

 Put the `CLAMAV_HOST` environment variable back and verify that the server is working again.

-1. What are your general thoughts on the robustness of the server?
+1. What are your general thoughts on the robustness of the server, in priority order?
-2. What are at least three changes you would make to the server?